benh963/nmaptocsv/README.md

 * Support of Nmap any version Grepable format output (-oG)
 * Parsing main information : IP, FQDN, MAC address and vendor, open ports, tcp/udp protocols, listening services and versions, OS, Number of hops to the target
 * Custom output format following the main items
+* Convert all Nmap scan output files in a directory

 Usage
 -----